 Osoyoos Lake, Haynes Point Provincial Park

-Thankfully, we didn’t have to look too hard.
+Thankfully, we didn’t have to look too hard for somewhere to swim.
 We soon stumbled across beautiful Haynes Point Provincial Park right near the Canada/US border, across Osoyoos Lake.

 Once you brave the icy cold first steps into the lake, it’s a perfectly refreshing dip after being in the hot July sun.

-We bundled back into the car to go and find somewhere to stay, stopping off to admire the view across the beautiful valley.
+We bundled back into the car to go and find somewhere to stay in Osoyoos, stopping off to admire the view across the beautiful valley.